aerogear/offix-android/README.md

 ## Features

+### Offline support
-- Offline support.
-Mutations are persisted when Offline.
+Mutations are persisted when Offline and replicated back to server when online.

 ## Example application